lancewilhelm/RetroBoard/README.md

 ### API

 The API was built simply from Flask.
 While this may not be the most robust for any serious applications, it provides a python basis for the API which allow for easy integration into the LED driver library.
-Also, the original author has a bit of experience in Python and Flask, so you are gonna have to deal with it for now...The app can be run with the command `sudo ./main.py` from the [`api`](api/) provided one has installed all the necessary dependencies.
+Also, the original author has a bit of experience in Python and Flask, so you are gonna have to deal with it for now...The app can be run with the command `sudo ./main.py` from the [`api`](api/) directory provided one has installed all the necessary dependencies.

 ## Future